SamerAlRawi/DotQueue/README.md

        IpAddress = IPAddress.Parse("127.0.0.1"),
        Port = 8083
    });
+/*
+below endless loop
+subscribe and wait for messages to be published MessageQueue class implements IEnumerable<>
+*/
 foreach (var subscriber in queue)
    {
 		//Will print any message sent to queue